 This OS news poll only lists a handful, and doesn't bother to provide any helpful links, so I have done that below.

 Bell Labs continues to dabble in a different Unix.

-is the guy who carped about Linux and wrote the famous Operating Systems Design and Implementation books (I have an early copy around here somewhere).
+This is the famous OS that wasn't what Linux Torvalds wanted.
+It's author is the guy who carped about Linux and wrote the famous Operating Systems Design and Implementation books (I have an early copy around here somewhere).

 Update: OpenBeos seems to be gone, but Haiku has picked up the flag.

 Pure assembly language (x86) all the way.
 Fits on a single floppy, yet boots as a GUI.
 Strongly focused on squeezing ultimate performance out of x86 hardware.

 Another pure assembly language OS.

 Syllable is a fork of Atheos.
 Both are "semi POSIX"; that is, they don't intend POSIX compliance but do borrow strongly.
 The distinguishing feature here seems to be the non-X GUI and a file system that is reminiscent of Mac resource forks, but extended to multiple forks.